 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in October 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the A6500 emerges as the winner of the match-up (13 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A6500 comes out slightly ahead of the 6D Mark II (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D Mark II and the Sony A6500 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 6D Mark II or the A6500.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.